 The easiest to remember are the PC's cursor keypad keys.
 The four arrow keys will move the cursor one character position in the direction the arrow points.
 The PgUp key will move the cursor up one page (that is, the size of your text screen; typically 25, 43, or 50 lines depending on how you set it upmore on that shortly) whereas PgDn will move the cursor one page down.
-The Home key will move the cursor immediately to the left screen margin, and the End key will move the cursor immediately to the end of the line is defined as the character after the rightmost nonblank character in the line.)
+The Home key will move the cursor immediately to the left screen margin, and the End key will move the cursor immediately to the end of the current line.
+(The end of the line is defined as the character after the rightmost nonblank character in the line.)